dbersenev/wbase/README.md

 5. wbase-hibernate - integrates wbase and hibernate using Spring.
 6. wbase-batis - integrates wbase and MyBatis.
 7. wbase-batis-spring - simplifies MyBatis and Spring integration.
+8. wbase-spring - wbase spring integration.
+For now transactions only.